gbv/cocoda-versions/README.md

 A special tag `all` can be used to build ALL existing Cocoda versions, plus branches `dev` and `master`.
 This can be used to provide a history of old Cocoda versions.

-The HTTP server serves the instances under the subpath `/cocoda/`, i.e. in the above example, branch `dev` will be availble at http://localhost:8080/cocoda/dev/.
+The HTTP server serves the instances with their names as subpath, i.e. in the above example, branch `dev` will be availble at http://localhost:8080/dev/.
+(If `USE_SUBPATH` is set, the subpath `/cocoda/` will be added.)

 Starting the HTTP server: